The Government’s Office For Veterans Affairs has been doing a major amount of updating of information on its website in the past couple of weeks.

 It is the little known, but epic, saga of Britain’s naval aviation from its earliest days in 1908 and WWI’s Royal Naval Air Service, to the cutting-edge Fleet Air Arm of today’s Royal Navy.

+Flying from ships at sea puts unique pressures on air and ground crew in some of the most hostile environments and operational circumstances on earth.
 This is a story about the world’s oldest naval aviation service and the men and women who, for more than a century, have done their duty in conflicts all over the world, and still do so today.
 It’s a story that deserves to be told

 Retired Metoc Steve Howard at Ypres (Menin Gate) Memorial 31 March 2023